WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 14: Verify shipping charges for orders well below the threshold

-Verify shipping charges for orders with a total of 10€.
+As a user when I have a total of 10 euros in my cart I expect that I will not receive free shipping.
 (20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|